cyberseihis/bnnprint/write/paralel.md

 for whichever of area and power is the largest bottleneck to the desired application.

-Importantly for our purposes, none of the models could be powered by a 30mW BlueSpark using a conventional LUT for the weights.
+Most importantly for our purposes, none of the models could be powered by a 30mW Molex battery using a conventional LUT for the weights.
 After implementing the LUT using tristate buffers, 5 out of the 6 can be powered by it.
 Although not coming cheaply in terms of area, the power savings were critical for overcoming this barrier.

 All in all compared to the fully parallel designs requirements are reduced $3-5\times$.
 This opens up the space of implementable applications.
 The relative savings would get considerably better for larger networks given the scaling observed.

 \begin{figure}
   \centering